rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/FileResultSortBy.md

 - DATA_CATEGORY - Sort by number of hits for a data category.
 - DATA_TYPE - Sort by number of hits for a data type.
 - TOTAL_SENSITIVE_HITS - Sort by total sensitive hits.
+- EXPOSED_FILES - Sort by number of files for PUBLIC, EXPLICIT, and NOT_OPEN access types.